GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 ```

 This line creates a variable called ```userChoice``` to represent the users response.

+Question: Why is this a crap way to get the users input?

 ###2.Get the computers choice
 ```Math.random()``` returns a random floating point number between 0 and 1